paysuper/paysuper-docs/content/docs/payouts.md

 Status|Description
 :---|:---
-PENDING|The payout has been sent to the merchant bank account.
+PENDING|The payout sent to the merchant bank account.
 PAID|The merchant received the payout amount in a bank account.
-SKIP|The payout amount exceeded the minimum payout threshold limit.
+SKIP|The payout amount is less than the minimum payout limit.
 This amount will be included in the next payout.
-CANCELED|The payout has been rejected by the bank.
+CANCELED|The payout rejected manually or automatically.
-FAILED|The payout has been rejected by the bank.
+FAILED|The payout rejected by the bank.

 ## Payout failures